Credits to Poly Haven for tree, stone, and iron textures.

 self.listWidget.addItems(files)

-To fulfill the fourth and final requirement, I included two QRadioButtons which were set to exclusive mode by default, meaning that if one radio button were to be enabled, then the other would be disabled and vice versa.
-Depending on which radio button was toggled on, an internal flag named copy_files would be set to true or false:
+To fulfill the fourth and final requirement, I included two QRadioButtons set to exclusive mode (only one radio button can be enabled at a time).
+Depending on which radio button was enabled, a flag named copy_files (checked when the utility is run) would be set to true/false:

 self.radioButtonRename.toggled.connect(self.set_copy_files)